fg0611/data-analyst-coderhouse/README.md

  Here we'll work with a dataset for the DA course.

+ ### Techs and Tools used
+ - Excel
+ - SQL Server
+ - PowerBI

  ### Links to the Datasets are inside de .docx documents.
  - Description